The 3 fastest VPNs we've tested in 2020: NordVPN, ExpressVPN and Surfshark compared

 Singapore is where speeds always get competitive.
 The speed testing site that I and most other reviewers use, Ookla, ranked Singapore's internet speeds the fastest in the world in 2018 with an average national speed of 181 Mbps.
 How did Surfshark do there?
 An easy, breezy 142 Mbps average.

 Surfshark is a beast.
-If you're shopping for pure speed right now, this is the VPN you're looking for.
+If you're shopping for pure speed right now, this fast VPN is the service provider you're looking for.
 Read our Surfshark review.

 - 51.8% speed lost (slower than previous 2% loss in previous test)